adeshpokhrel15/Convolutional-Neural-Networks/README.md

 convolutional layer to location.
 We can specify the padding and stride for the pooling layer.
 Maximum pooling, combined with a stride larger than 1 can be used to reduce the spatial dimensions (e.g., width and height).
 The pooling layerʼs number of output channels is the same as the number of input channels.

 ### 6. LeNet <br>
+LeNet, among the first published CNNs to capture wide attention for its performance on computer vision tasks..
+LeNet was eventually adapted to recognize digits for processing deposits in ATM machines. <br>
+Two parts: <br> (i) a convolutional encoder consisting of two convolutional layers; and <br>
+ (ii) a dense block consisting of three fully-connected layers; <br>
+ LeNetʼs dense
+block has three fully-connected layers, with 120, 84, and 10 outputs, respectively.
+Because we are still performing classification, the 10-dimensional output layer corresponds to the number of possible output classes.